okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-mobile-app/section01/index.md

 - iOS (Swift)
 - React Native

-If you are building a web app that is served by a server framework, see [Sign Users into Your Web App](linkhere).
-If you are building a single-page app, see [Sign Users into Your Single-Page App](Linkhere).
+If you are building a web app that is served by a server framework, see [Sign Users into Your Web App].
+If you are building a single-page app, see [Sign Users into Your Single-Page App].

 # Before You Begin